Analytically Continuing the Randomized Measurement Toolbox

 where $\sigma_i^{\pm}$ are spin ladder operators and the couplings follow an approximate power-law decay $J_{ij} \approx J/|i-j|^{1.2}$ with $J=420\mathrm{s}^{-1} \ll B$.
 The simulations incorporate realistic decoherence sources, including imperfect Néel-state preparation, spontaneous emission, spin flips, and depolarization from local unitaries~\cite{brydges2019probing}.

 RM are simulated on a classical computer to construct classical (batch) shadows, which are then used to estimate Rényi entropies~\cite{elben2020mixed}.
 We perform 1000 independent shadow experiments, each consisting of $N_u = 500$ random unitaries and $N_m = 150$ measurements per unitary.
 Using U-statistics, Rényi entropies of orders $k = 2,\cdots,6$ are computed for each experiment.
-The von Neumann entropy is extracted with both SAC and traditional fitting schemes, including Chebyshev polynomial interpolation~\cite{ChebyshevBook} and least-squares fitting~\cite{vermersch2024enhanced}.
-These estimates are compared with the exact von Neumann entropy obtained directly from the simulation (Fig.~\ref{fig:simulation}).
-For SAC, the 1000 Rényi estimates are grouped into 50 groups of 20 Rényi sets each.
-For each group, we calculate the mean and covariance matrix of the 20 Rényi sets and feed these to the noisy SAC protocol.
-The resulting 50 von Neumann entropy estimates are then averaged to obtain the final mean and statistical uncertainty.
-Results across different subsystem sizes and timesteps are summarized in Fig.~\ref{fig:simulation}.
+The vN entropy is extracted with both SAC and traditional fitting schemes, including Chebyshev polynomial interpolation~\cite{ChebyshevBook} and least-squares fitting~\cite{vermersch2024enhanced} \footnote{As mentioned before, we also tested Padé-type rational approximants as an additional baseline.
+While they can perform reasonably well for noiseless data, we found them unreliable for noisy randomized-measurement data: the results depend sensitively on the rational order and on filters (for example, excluding spurious poles near $n=1$).
+In particular, once these filters are imposed, the covariance-aware noisy rational fit does not consistently return an accepted physical estimate.
+We therefore do not include rational fits as a main benchmark.}.
+These estimates are compared with the exact vN entropy obtained directly from the simulation (Fig.~\ref{fig:simulation}).
+For each of the 1000 independent shadow datasets, we treat the Rényi entropies as an independent input instance and obtain a separate vN entropy estimate from each continuation method.
+For noisy SAC, the Rényi covariance matrix is estimated for each dataset by jackknife resampling the shadow density matrices.
+The resulting mean Rényi vector and jackknife covariance matrix are then supplied to SAC, and the final estimate and statistical uncertainty are obtained from the distribution of SAC outputs over the 1000 datasets.
+The same independent-dataset analysis is applied to Chebyshev extrapolation and least-squares fitting.

+{\it Application to Experimental Data from a Trapped-ion Quantum Simulator--} Finally, we apply SAC to extract the vN entropy from Rényi data obtained in a trapped-ion experiment.
+Unlike the simulated benchmark of Fig~\ref{fig:simulation}, where exact ground truth allows a quantitative comparison among extrapolation methods, the trapped-ion results here are intended as a proof-of-principle demonstration on a real device.
+The system contains ten $^{40}\text{Ca}^+$ ions, prepared in an approximate N\'eel state and evolved under Hamiltonian~\eqref{eq:XY Hamiltonian}.